corb555/Gdal-helper/docs/readme.md

 ### 1. Raster Manipulation

 #### `align_raster`
-Resamples and reprojects a source raster to perfectly match the grid, extent, and resolution of a template raster.
+Resamples a source raster to  match the grid, extent, and resolution of a template raster.
 Essential for ensuring pixel alignment before blending layers.

 ```bash